 Physical Embodiments definition

-Physical Embodiments means originals, copies, reproductions, documents, materials, records, papers, notebooks, files stored on or in electronic media, and any other embodiment, in any format whatsoever, including in hard-copy formats such as paper and electronic media such as computer-readable files, drives, disks, and other electronic media that may be developed in the future.
+Physical Embodiments means originals, copies, reproductions, documents, materials, records, papers, notebooks, files stored on or in electronic or cloud-based media, and any other embodiment, in any format whatsoever, including in hard-copy formats, such as paper and electronic or digital media, including, without limitation, computer-readable files, drives, disks, cloud-based information, and other electronic media that may be developed in the future.

 Physical Embodiments.
 Physical Embodiments shall mean (a) samples of compounds, (b) documentation, and (c) any other physical embodiment as may be mutually agreed by the Parties.